AigangNetwork/aigang-docs/source/platform/insurance.rst

 ^^^^^^^^^^^^^^^^
 All policies are stored in insurance product smart contract.
 Your policy ID is the key to getting your policy data from the smart contract.
-Policy ID should not be revealed to any third party at all times.
+Policy ID should not be revealed to any third party.